Anteverted Uterus & Pregnancy – Is It Normal?

-Having an anteverted uterus is common and it does not affect a woman’s fertility or her ability to get pregnant.
+Having an anteverted uterus is common and does not affect a woman’s fertility or ability to get pregnant.
 If you are trying to get pregnant for long, get your uterus examined.
 In case of any doubt or confusion, consulting a gynaecologist is the best bet.
-So speak to your doctor about any problem that you may have and follow her instructions.
+So please speak to your doctor about any problem you may have and follow her instructions.
 Stay informed, eat healthy, exercise, and lead a healthy life!

 Also Read: Bicornuate (Heart Shaped) Uterus